 Months of entry

 This postgraduate programme integrates the clinical, academic and research components of cardiorespiratory physiotherapy practice.
 The emphasis is on the management of patients with cardiorespiratory disorders.
-Flexibility in selection of modules allows for physiotherapists with particular interests to be accommodated.
+Flexibility in selection of modules allows you to focus on your particular interests where relevant.

 UCL is a world-leading university offering well-established and popular postgraduate physiotherapy programmes which are highly regarded both locally and internationally.